 - Braunwald E. An important step for thrombocardiology.
 N Engl J Med 2017;377:1387-8.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Prevention, Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Arrhythmias and Clinical EP, Prevention, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias

 Keywords: Anticoagulants, Aspirin, Atrial Fibrillation, Secondary Prevention, Acute Coronary Syndrome, Proton Pump Inhibitors, Purinergic P2Y Receptor Antagonists, Medication Adherence, Peripheral Arterial Disease, Receptors, Drug, Coronary Vessels, Pyridines, Lactones, Myocardial Infarction, Stroke, Coronary Disease, Receptors, Thrombin, Aneurysm, Microvessels, Vascular Diseases